Why Offer a Weight Loss Program?

 To make the proven Lean for Life® weight management program and tools available to individuals that do not live in areas with a Lindora Clinic we have created Lean for Life Online.
 Although it is not medically supervised, it has the same multi-faceted physiological, behavioral and cognitive therapeutic lifestyle change approach found in the clinic program and is therefore unlike any other program available online.
 This is supported by the results our online participants are reporting.
 Although the results do not reach the lofty levels realized in our supervised clinics, 70% of participants that averaged two online visits per week during their first ten week online program, lost a medically significant amount of weight.
 The data is in the table below.
 It is important to note that the weight data is self-reported by participants during each online visit.

 Unlike most Internet based weight loss programs that just track diet and exercise, the Lean for Life Online program’s most significant component is the daily process the individual follows to facilitate the necessary lifestyle change.
-The components that make up this daily process include; daily messages from the Lindora Clinic medical team sent via email (also available from within the online program), daily audio messages from Cynthia Stamper Graff, a reading assignment from the Lean for Life book, a quiz to test and reinforce what was learned in the reading, tracking tools and a daily journal.
+The components that make up this daily process include: daily messages from the Lindora Clinic medical team sent via email (also available from within the online program interface), daily audio messages from Cynthia Stamper Graff, a reading assignment from the Lean for Life book, a quiz to test and reinforce what was learned in the reading, tracking tools and a daily journal.

 Leveraging knowledge gained from millions of patient interactions in the Lindora Clinic each daily message provides education, goals, and tips to face the challenges for that day.
 These messages have been written by the Lindora Clinic medical team and reflect what would be discussed in the Lindora Clinic setting for each day of the program.
 We often hear from participants that these daily messages were exactly what they needed for that day.
 Listening to Cynthia’s daily audio messages instills a confidence that success is not only possible but will be the result if the program is carefully followed.
 These messages are full of encouragement and contain additional tips for successful weight management.
 The book reading and quiz further reinforce these same messages.
 The multi-modality of the program is one of the keys to its success.
 The tracking tools and daily journal are similar to what most other programs offer.